What else can you store in 1Password?

 If you prefer to host your own email, you’ll love how easy it is to save all the information you need to access your email or contact the provider.

-Scan and upload important documents like rental agreements, receipts, deeds, wills, and more to your 1Password vault for safekeeping.
+Scan and upload important documents and files like rental agreements, receipts, deeds, wills, and more to your 1Password vault for safekeeping.
 It’s always helpful to have a digital copy as a backup!

 Keep track of your different bank accounts and make it easy to access your account numbers, routing numbers, and branch information whenever needed.

 Maintaining a database can be time consuming, but storing all your information in 1Password means you’ll always have access.
 1Password even helps you keep track of the connection options.

 While a police officer won’t accept your 1Password account as valid identification, you can use it to store your drivers license information for easy access when traveling.

 Are you a member of so many organizations that you have trouble keeping them all straight?
 Use 1Password to keep track of your various member IDs, websites, and expiration dates.

 1Password can go with you anywhere, even the wilderness.
 Store your outdoor licences for hunting, fishing, and other activities in 1Password so you’ll always have them on hand.

 International travel can be nerve-wracking, but having your passport information saved and accessible in 1Password no matter where you’re headed can help alleviate some stress.
 If you misplace your passport, it might help to have a scanned copy to hand.